aadvxe/AI-powered-portfolio/README.md

 ### 4. Generation & Streaming

-The retrieved context is fed into **Gemini 2.5 Flash / 3.1 Flash Lite** with a strict system prompt:
+The retrieved context is fed into **Gemini 2.5 Flash** with a strict system prompt:

 > "You are an AI assistant for Rangga's portfolio.
 You must answer strictly based on the provided context."